 Apple typically releases new iOS and iPadOS software in September.
 Things could be a little bit different this year due to the coronavirus outbreak.

-iPhone 12 rumors currently point to a release this fall though it looks like they might not hit shelves until October.
-And with WWDC happening a bit later this year, we could see the iOS and iPadOS releases pushed beyond the normal release window.
+iPhone 12 rumors currently point to a release this fall though it looks like they might not hit shelves until October or later.
+And with WWDC happening a bit later this year, we could see the iOS 14 and iPadOS 14 releases pushed beyond the normal release window.

 iPadOS 14 should make another appearance on stage during the iPhone/iPad launch event and Apple should provide a final date for its release.

 Apple software release dates typically land between the media event and the street date for the new hardware.
 Release dates almost always land on Friday.

 We’ve heard a lot about the new iPhones, but there’s a chance we see new new iPad hardware in the fall as well.
 Apple is reportedly working on a new iPad Pro, a new budget iPad, a new iPad Air, and a new iPad mini.

 If Apple does launch new iPads in the fall alongside the iPhone 12, you can expect them to run iPadOS 14 out of the box.
 And if they launch in the first half of 2021, you can expect the same though they’ll likely be running a more polished version of the software.